facebook/relay/docs/Modern-RelayStore.md

 ### `getLinkedRecord(name: string, arguments?: ?Object): ?RecordProxy`

-Retrieves the a record associated with the current record given the field name, as defined by the GraphQL document.
+Retrieves a record associated with the current record given the field name, as defined by the GraphQL document.
 Returns a `RecordProxy`.

 #### Example